pandemie/wg-account/README.md

 4. $> rails s

-The last point start the debug server, which is frankly enough for most flats. ;) Then type ***0.0.0.0:3000*** into the adressbar of your browser and hit enter.
+The last point start the debug server, which is frankly enough for most flats. ;) Then type ***localhost:3000*** into the adressbar of your browser and hit enter.

 Using
 =====

 First of all you want to create some flatmates by clicking on "Flatmates" in the navigation bar.
-After that you can create a flatmate group, for example a group for all flatmates.
+After that you need to create some flatmate groups.
+Since all transactions are between groups of flatmates, and not between flatmates directly, you probably want to at least create a group for every flatmate.

 On the transactions page, you can add new transactions in the obvious way.
 The account field also accepts simple arithmetic expressions (eg. 2.5 + 7.4 + 4.5 * 8)